Arsenal F.C.–Manchester United F.C. rivalry: Television and radio broadcasts

-The growth of the rivalry during the 1990s attracted the attention of broadcasters and has led to fixtures being rescheduled from the 3pm blackout period to primetime viewing in the United Kingdom.
-League matches are often broadcast on Sky Sports – once as early as 11:15am, while cup games have aired on mainstream channels, BBC One and ITV.
+The growth of the rivalry during the 1990s attracted the attention of broadcasters and has led to fixtures being rescheduled from the 3 pm blackout period to primetime viewing in the United Kingdom.
+League matches are often broadcast on Sky Sports – once as early as 11:15 am, while cup games have aired on mainstream channels, BBC One and ITV.
 At the height of the rivalry, the games on Sky had been billed as title deciders, and play was summarised by Martin Tyler and Andy Gray.
-The April 2003 match at Highbury, advertised as "Face Off", was seen by a British audience of 3.4 million, while the 2005 Cup final was watched by more than 480 million viewers worldwide.
+The April 2003 match at Highbury, advertised as "Face Off", was seen by a British audience of 3.4 million, while the 2005 FA Cup final was watched by more than 480 million viewers worldwide.

 In August 1999, the two sides participated in the world's first interactive football match, and 11 years later featured in the world's first 3D TV sports broadcast – both events trialled by Sky.
 To commemorate the 80th anniversary of the first radio football commentary, the BBC reintroduced its "grid system" to help listeners visualise the action between Arsenal and Manchester United in January 2007.
 Musician David Gray was enlisted as guest summariser, with John Murray describing the action and James Alexander Gordon calling out the grid numbers to explain where the ball was.

 The rivalry was explored in an ITV4 special, Keane & Vieira: Best of Enemies, first broadcast in December 2013.
 The documentary saw the former captains discussing about their relationship, views on their respective managers and what they thought of each other.